 3. Freshly Ground Third Party Pods

 Another good alternative to original Nespresso pods is freshly roasted Nespresso compatible pods from your local roaster or online coffee retailer like 1st in Coffee.

-When you go to the store to purchase Nespresso coffee, there's a chance they could have been sitting on the shelf for months or been set aside, but if you go to your local coffee roaster they make and grind their coffee beans right before shipping, so you will always be drinking fresh coffee.
+When you go to the store to purchase Nespresso coffee, there's a chance they could have been sitting on the shelf for months or been set aside, but if you go to your local coffee roaster they make and grind their coffee beans right before shipping, so you will always be drinking fresh coffee!

 4. Reusable Nespresso Pods